Music from Another Dimension!: Album cover

 Tom Hamilton said the album name was suggested by Jack Douglas, and he said "It’s kind of that we feel such a connection to our early days working with Jack, it just created a vibe that was very familiar from those early 70′s records.
 It’s almost like these young punks from another dimension who came out to have their influence on the album."
 This led to a B movie inspired cover, designed by the band's road documentarian Casey Tebo.
 The album features two different covers: one for the regular release, and one for the deluxe release.
 The vinyl version features a similar cover to the deluxe edition, though the vinyl includes the same track listing as the standard edition of the CD release, spread out over two red vinyl albums (a standard release CD is also included inside one of the sleeves of the vinyl release).

 Commercial and critical reception

-Music From Another Dimension debuted at #5 on the Billboard 200 selling just 63,000 copies its first week, a sharp contrast to previous debuts.
+Music from Another Dimension! debuted at number five on the Billboard 200 selling just 63,000 copies its first week, a sharp contrast to previous debuts.
 The album received mostly mixed reviews from music critics, with online review site Metacritic calculating an aggregate score of 54/100 based on 22 reviews.
+The album with its 16-track length was found to be sonically in-cohesive and direction by many reviewers.